michael-fa/DiscordAMX_net3.1/README.md

  - **Many more functions (scripting natives) to control your bot!**
  ..
 Please refer yourself to the [Wiki](https://github.com/michael-fa/DiscordAMX/wiki) for more!

- ## Testers
+ ##  📢  Testers 👋 ♟️
- :megaphone: Looking for some Pawn Scripters who know how they can help testing me with this.
+ Looking for some Pawn Scripters who know how they can help testing me with this.
 I will provide an win32 server for temporary use.

 ### Third party info